Sequential Voting with Relational Box Fields for Active Object Detection: Method

 \subsection{Implementation Details}

 In this subsection, we describe the implementation details of our image feature extractor and the policy model.

-\paragraph{Image Feature Extractor.} Our image feature extractor $f$ is in an encoder-decoder style with self-attention.
+\paragraph{Image Feature Extractor} Our image feature extractor $f$ is in an encoder-decoder style with self-attention.
 The network takes an input image $I\in\mathbb{R}^{H\times W\times 3}$ and outputs a feature map $\mathcal{F}\in \mathbb{R}^{H\times W\times 256}$.
 For the encoder, we use a pre-trained ResNet101 on ImageNet and modify it by changing the last two layers into dilated convolution to increase the spatial size of the feature map.
-In the decoder, the Atrous Spatial Pyramid Pooling from DeepLabV3+~\cite{dlv3+} and bi-linear upsampling are repeatedly performed to efficiently expand the feature map until its size matches the input size.
+To further exploit the synergy between hand and object, we apply one layer of image-wide self-attention (with details in the supplementary) on the deep feature before forwarding it to the decoder.
+In the decoder, the Atrous Spatial Pyramid Pooling from DeepLabV3+ \cite{dlv3+} and bi-linear up-sampling are repeatedly performed to efficiently expand the feature map until its size matches the input size.

-In order to further exploit the synergy between hand and object, we apply image-wide self-attention on the deep feature $\mathcal{F}_{deep}$ from encoder.
-We first compute the query, key and value embedding ($Q$, $K$, and $V$) from $\mathcal{F}_{deep}$ using learnable embedding matrices $W_q$, $W_k$ and $W_v$.
-Then the relationship between every spatial location in the feature map is computed using query $Q$ and key $K$, which is used as the weight to average $V$.
-Finally, a two-layer MLP with layer normalization \cite{layernorm} is applied as

-where $d_k$ is the feature dimension of the key and $\mathcal{F}_{deep}^+$ is the feature map after applying self-attention which is forwarded to the decoder.

-\paragraph{Policy Model} Our light-weighed policy consists $14$ layers of $1\times 1$ convolutions.
-Each layer of convolution has an input channel of size $256$ and an output channel of size $1$, which takes the image feature $\mathcal{F}$ and outputs the prediction of one modality of $F^{ho}$ or $F^{oo}$.
+\paragraph{Policy Model} Our light-weighed policy model is a $1\times 1$ convolution layer with an input channel of size $256$ and an output channel of size $14$.
+The policy model takes the image feature $\mathcal{F}$ and outputs the prediction of hand-to-object relational box field $F^{ho}$ and object refinement relational box field $F^{oo}$.